Operation Focus transforms Woolworths

 Stores were divided into three types:

-- Comparison (top right), a luxurious 'Weekend' store for large, destination towns
+• Comparison (right, top), a luxurious 'Weekend' layout for large, destination towns

-For example in smaller branches 'Looks' was made up of just hosiery and hair goods, while the large outlets had personal service Jewellery and Cosmetics counters, as well as handbags and bright, contemporary fashion accessories.
+Every branch carried a core range, adding extras as space allowed.
+For example 'Looks' consisted of just two or three bays of hosiery and hair goods in little stores, while the largest outlets offered personal service Cosmetics and Jewellery, as well as brightl-coloured modern displays of handbags and contemporary fashion accessories.

 The interiors were distinctly different.
 Shoppers were impressed by the look of the first General Store in Bicester, Oxfordshire (below, left).
 The prototype Woolworths Weekend in Gallowtree Gate, Leicester (below, right) was also a hit.